wkatir/multipltaforma-parcial/README.md

 ```

 You can now:
-1. Register a new user account
+1. Register a new admin user account
 2. Login with your credentials
+3. Manage students, professors, and courses
+4. Create and track enrollments
-3. Create, edit, and manage tasks
+5. Record and manage grades
+6. View comprehensive statistics and analytics
-4. Toggle between light/dark themes
+7. Toggle between light/dark themes

 ## Development Workflow